We’re writing our new ‘Zoom in on Creativity’ webinar this week to work with a group at PRFEST this Friday.

 - Do a second round if you did not go deep enough!

 This is just one of the tools we’ll be sharing in this new webinar.
-If you’re looking for more facilitation tips for brainstorming online join our webinar this Friday.
-Book here.
+If you’re looking for more facilitation tips for brainstorming, check out our courses on creativity.

 Attribution: Liberating Structure developed by Henri Lipmanowicz and Keith McCandless